TheEconomist/big-mac-data/README.md

 ### Install IRkernel

 [IRKernel][irkernel] lets you run R code in Jupyter notebooks.
-This is the best way to work with R code[^There may be some argument on this point, but it is silly and this statement is obviously correct.].
+This is the best way to work with R code (this is a truth not yet universally acknowledged).
 Installation instructions for IRKernel are [here][irkernel installation].
 In short:

 At a terminal prompt, start R: